 But not only were they approved, their mortgage broker came through with a great offer on a variable-rate mortgage from Scotiabank.
 The $280,000 loan had a 25-year amortization and a floating rate of just 2.90% to start.
 Tjernell was sure he’d bagged a deal.

 The key is to run the numbers and get some advice before you approach your lender.
 Luckily, a quick analysis to see if you’ll come out ahead is relatively painless and free.
-Read on, and we’ll show you how to do it.
+Read on for info on how to do it.

-For instance, if you had a five-year fixed mortgage at 5.0% you might be eyeing the current rate of about 3.39%.
+For instance, if you had a five-year fixed mortgage at 5.0% you might be eyeing a current rate of 3.39%.
 That’s a difference of less than two percentage points, but it actually means reducing your rate by more than a quarter, which could translate into reducing each monthly payment by 30%.
-If you were paying $1,500 a month before, you’d save about $450 each and every month.
-Most homeowners would agree that’s definitely worth switching for.
+If you were paying $1,500 a month before, you’d save about $450 every month.
+Most mortgage experts would agree that’s worth switching for.

 Because each percentage point drop represents a bigger proportion of the total rate, the new rule is that if you see a rate that’s just 30 basis points lower than your current rate, it’s worth running the numbers.
 Depending on the penalty for breaking your existing mortgage, you could see big savings.

 “Any time you break a mortgage, the penalty may be too high to make it worth it,” says Kim Gibbons, a mortgage broker with Mortgage Intelligence in Toronto.
 “But you can usually recapture that penalty pretty quickly if you have a variable-rate mortgage.”

 In this case, calculating that penalty is easy.
 Canada’s National Housing Act mandates that for variable-rate mortgages, the penalty is always equivalent to three months’ interest.
 For instance, imagine you have a $200,000 variable mortgage at 3.8%, amortized over 25 years.
 On this particular mortgage, let’s say your monthly payment is $1,030, and the interest rate portion is $627.
 Multiply that by three and you get $1,881.
 That’s your penalty.

-Unfortunately, yes.
 Refinancing, or breaking your mortgage to switch to a new one, isn’t much different from applying for your first mortgage.
 So you’ll still have to fill in an application and go through a credit check.
 You may also have to do a title search, and there may be appraisal and inspection fees.
-The process can be quite lengthy and expensive—it can cost you $1,000 or more.
+The process can be quite lengthy and expensive—it can cost $1,000 or more.

 If you’re planning on selling your house in a few years, it’s probably not worth it.
 You may barely break even—or you could even lose money due to the penalty and administrative costs.
 On the other hand, if you plan on staying put for the long run, refinancing can save you a bundle.

 Let’s run a few numbers to find out.
 We’ll start by looking at what happens when you break an existing variable mortgage to switch to another variable mortgage with better terms.
 (If you already know the new mortgage terms available to you, a mortgage refinance calculator can give you an estimate of the potential savings.)

 Now let’s look at what happens when you break a fixed-rate mortgage to switch to a variable-rate mortgage.
 This situation is more complex, so we asked for Tzaferis’ help again to get us through the calculations.